Oxford Blues: Reception

 It opened eighth at the box office grossing $2.4 million in its first weekend.
 This was considered a major disappointment.

-"For some reason my movies do real well in Canada," said Lowe shortly after the film came out.
+Lowe says that, "For some reason my movies do real well in Canada," shortly after the film came out.
 "Oxford Blues is doing well here.
 It's making no money in the southern United States.
-In the suburbs I do well, in the cities not so well. " A colleague of his said at the same time "Rob was very hurt about the critical reaction to Oxford Blues, because he really thought it would work.
+In the suburbs I do well, in the cities not so well."

+A colleague of his said at the same time, "Rob was very hurt about the critical reaction to Oxford Blues, because he really thought it would work.
 But he's tough and realistic.
 He knows it was a failure, and he knows it wasn't his fault.
 That last scene, where he strips and changes clothes like a paper doll – he fought against doing that, let me tell you."